Cascading Country, State and City Kendo UI Dropdowns

 Initialize the Country DropDownList

-Here we are simply extracting data from the countryDs Kendo data source, using the countryId as the value of the dropdown, and using the country name as the label.
+Here, we are simply extracting data from the countryDs Kendo data source, using the countryId as the dropdown's value and the country name as the label.
 We are also using the template to add the flag to the country name.

-There is nothing unusual that has not been covered in our previous article other than having an onChange event that calls the onCountryChange function which will be discussed below.
+There is nothing unusual that has not been covered in our previous article other than having an onChange event called the onCountryChange function, which will be discussed below.

 // ----------- Country Dropdown. -----------